Fallout (video game): Character creation

 Fallout is a role-playing video game.
 The player begins by selecting one of three characters, or one with player-customized attributes.
 The protagonist, known as the Vault Dweller, has seven primary statistics that the player can set: strength, perception, endurance, charisma, intelligence, agility, and luck.
 Each statistic may range from one to ten, provided their sum does not exceed 40.
 Two other statistics set during character creation are skills and traits.
 All 18 skills are learned abilities, their effectiveness determined by a percentage value.
-Their initial effectivenesses are determined by the primary statistics, but three can be given a 20% boost.
-Traits are character qualities with both a positive and negative effect; the player can pick two from a list of sixteen.
+Their initial effectivenesses are determined by the primary statistics, but three can be tagged and given a 20% boost.
+Traits are character qualities with both a positive and negative effect; the player can pick up to two from a list of sixteen.
 During gameplay, the player can gather experience points through various actions.
 For gathering experience points, the player will level up and may increase their skills by a set number of points.
-Every three levels, the player can grant themself a special ability, or perk.
-There are 50 perks and each has prerequisites that must be met.
+Every three (or four with the Skilled trait) levels, the player can grant themself a special ability, known as perks.
+There are 48 perks (plus two extra perks which can only be obtained by wearing certain types of armor) and each has prerequisites that must be met.
 For example, "Animal Friend", which prevents animals from attacking the player character, requires the player to be level nine, have an intelligence of five, and have an outdoorsman skill of 25%.